pipinho13/CleaningandGettingDataCourseProject/README.md

 The dataset includes the following files:
 =========================================

-- 'README.txt'
+- 'README.md'

-- 'features_info.txt': Shows information about the variables used on the feature vector.
+- 'codebook.md': Shows information about the variables used on the feature vector

-- 'codebook.txt': List of all features.

 - 'run_analysis.R': An R file which contains the scripts to run the analysis